 Standard duration: 1 hrs to 2 hrs

 Flat price.
 Tickets not included.
-Location: 2€/person for a half day
+Please contact me for an estimate

-We will see together: Grand Staircase, Grand Foyer, Auditorium, Moon and Sun rooms, outside loggia, costumes...
+We will see together: Grand Staircase, Grand Foyer, Auditorium, Moon and Sun rooms, outside loggia & other rooms

-Other tours in the same area: Louvre museum, Opera Quarter, Right Bank landmarks, Covered passages
+Other tours in the same area: Louvre museum, Opera Quarter, Right Bank Landmarks, Covered passages

 © Caroline Weber